ndkramer/WDIO-Course/REFERENCES/Typescript Syntax.md

 **2. let:** This is a block-scoped variable declaration.
 A variable declared with let is only accessible within the block it's declared in, as well as any nested blocks.

-   Reason to use: If you need a variable that can be reassigned and is only accessible within a certain block (like a loop or an if statement), you would use let.
+   Reason to use:
+   If you need a variable that can be reassigned and is only accessible within a certain block (like a loop or an if statement), you would use let.
+      - It is used to declare a variable that can be reassigned.

    Example:

 typescript